grouzen/hakyll-mnedokushev-me/files/resume.md

 **Role:**             JavaScript developer
 **Responsibilities:**
     I was working in a pair with a backend developer.
     Our application in essence was a SPA with RESTful API written in python on the backend.
-We was building a pretty reach UI/UX with reach functionality.
-The goal: to develop a map/geolocation based service for a different kind of customers.
+    The goal was to develop a map/geolocation based service with a rich UI/UX experience for a different kind of customers.
 The customers should be able to be in touch (in real-time) with their business units which are real world objects.
     These objects may have a lot of parameters, and be easily configurable by users.
 **Technologies:**
     JavaScript, Python, JQuery, Backbone.js, OpenLayers, Google Maps, HTML, CSS.